 Heads and Tails

-Pascal's Triangle can show you how many ways heads and tails can combine.
-This can then show you the probability of any combination.
+Pascal's Triangle shows us how many ways heads and tails can combine.
+This can then show us the probability of any combination.

 |Tosses||Possible Results (Grouped)||Pascal's Triangle|

 |1, 2, 1|